 Here’s the page from the booklet. it doesn’t really say if they use a whipped topping, like a shortcake would, which they reference, or a white frosting.
 I went with a white frosting.

-You can get the complete recipe from me over at Recipe Lion.
+You can get the complete recipe for this June in January Cake from me over at Recipe Lion.